 An introduction to composition with emphasis on creativity and basic craftsmanship.
 The course will include studies of selected compositions and compositional problems, and the creation of individual short works.
+Prerequisite: MUSC 1301 or consent of instructor.

 MUSC-2103 Aural Skills III